-When Justin and Aaron return to the cult that they escaped from 10 years ago, they find a series of secrets and mysteries that threaten to tear the brothers apart.
+When brothers Justin and Aaron return to the cult that they escaped from ten years ago, they encounter a web of secrets and mysteries that threatens to tear them apart.

 Justin and Aaron are stuck in a rut.
-10 years after Justin prompted their escape from a doomsday cult, the duo are cleaning houses to scrape by and surviving on ramen noodles and resentment.
-When a package arrives with a video from the cult, Aaron convinces Justin to go back and see all the people they left behind.
+Ten years after Justin prompted their escape from a doomsday cult, the duo are cleaning houses to scrape by and surviving on ramen noodles and resentment.
+When a package arrives with a video from the cult, Aaron convinces Justin to go back and see the people they left behind.
 The cult members welcome the brothers back with open arms, which is just the first in a series of unsettling red flags.
 Aaron is enraptured and sees the cult as a refuge from their shitty lives while Justin is wary and concerned about the increasingly strange portents.
-The campground that the cult calls home is an enigmatic place with mysteries and secrets of its own.
-These mysteries and secrets threaten to tear the siblings apart.
+The campground that the cult calls home is an enigmatic place with mysteries and secrets of its own, which threaten to tear the siblings apart.

 Aaron Moorhead and Justin Benson are back with this follow-up to their first film.
 RESOLUTION was a marvel of micro-budget filmmaking where strong acting and a well-paced story proved far more important than dollars.
 They went on to make SPRING, a beautiful, lyrical film with its own dark turns that we were proud to include in our 2014 program.